 6. Attending Physician

-Job Description: Attending physicians are doctors in a senior position, usually in a clinic or a medical care centre.
+Job Description: Attending physicians are senior doctors, usually in a clinic or a medical care centre.
 They are comparable to department managers, in the sense that they supervise fellows, residents, medical students and other practitioners and they are responsible for a particular department in their chosen speciality.

 Salary: Eighty per cent of salaries for attending physicians range between €85,000 and €150,000 (£71,811 and £126,729) per year.
 Meanwhile, chief physicians with 11-16 years’ experience in the role can earn €272,000 (£229,809) annually, and €400,000 (£337,967) or more with more than 20 years in the role.

 Entry Requirements: You’ll first need to complete your medical degree (doing so anywhere in the EU, including Switzerland, is automatically recognised in Germany).
-You’ll also need to apply for the ‘approbation’ license, as well as work toward the Certification in German language of level B2 and C1.
+You’ll also need to apply for the ‘approbation’ license, as well as work toward a German language certification at minimum B1 level.

 5. Laboratory Manager

 Job Description: Lab managers are responsible for the safe and efficient operations of a clinical, forensic, research and development or medical laboratory.

 Salary: Experienced managers are typically paid between €123,000 (£103,879) per year.
 In comparison, salaries for lab managers in the UK range between £72,000 and £78,000.